-Prereq: "C" or higher in or concurrent enrollment in NURS 257 or NURS 257B, or trained as a Registered Nurse or Emergency Medical Technician.
-Comments: Credit by exam is not an available option.
+Prerea: "C" or higher in or concurrent enrollment in NURS 360 or trained as a Registered Nurse or Emergency Medical Technician.

 Description: This course develops nursing theory related to the accurate interpretation of cardiac arrhythmias and the 12 lead electrocardiogram (EKG).
 The focus is on the cardiac conduction system, electrophysiology, and a systematic approach to the interpretation and treatment of arrhythmias and myocardial infarction.